-Prism: The new mental health service in your GP surgery
+Primary Care Mental Health Service: The new mental health service in your GP surgery

 The service, which runs Monday to Friday, 9am-5pm, provides specialist mental health support for GP surgeries so that patients with mental health conditions can access prompt advice and support, receive help in a community setting and experience a more joined-up approach to care.
-Prism staff are mental health and allied health professionals, peer workers and recovery coaches, support workers and consultant psychiatrists.
+Staff are mental health and allied health professionals, peer workers and recovery coaches, support workers and consultant psychiatrists.